cpage-pivotal/cf-mcp-client/docs/tanzu-chat-guide.md

 # Note the URL it deploys to (e.g., https://time-mcp-server.apps.your-cf-domain.com)

 # Create a user-provided service pointing to the MCP server using SSE protocol
+# The -t flag specifies the protocol type, while -p contains the service URL
-cf cups mcp-time-server -p '{"mcpSseURL":"https://time-mcp-server.apps.your-cf-domain.com"}'
+cf cups mcp-time-server -p '{"uri":"https://time-mcp-server.apps.your-cf-domain.com"}' -t "mcpSseURL"

 # Return to the chat app directory and bind the service
 cd ../cf-mcp-client